-The answer is found in Romans 5:12, "Therefore, just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned."
+The answer is found in Romans 5:12, "Wherefore, as by one man sin entered into the world, and death by sin; and so death passed upon all men, for that all have sinned."

 Simply put, sin is in them, just as it is in every man and woman on the planet.
 It's in us.
 It's in our spiritual bloodline.
 From the cradle, every one of us has the natural tendency to do wrong.
 But you must understand, it's more than just "doing wrong."
 If it were a behavioral problem, then it would be corrected by good behavior.
 But God clearly says good behavior cannot correct this problem.
 It's a state of being.
 Sin is in us, like a deadly disease.
 It's literally our spiritual birth defect since Adam and Eve, the first man and woman, chose to sin.